logic222/SY_Bird/README.md

 # SY_Bird
  Ornithopter flight controller(continuous updates)

+！！！The current version still have problems and is for learning and testing only; it cannot be used directly in a production environment.

 email:brawnchome@gmail.com(1842964100@qq.com)

 Applicable model: one motor controls the flapping wings, and the left and right servos control the V tail.